Tides Foundation: History

+In 2020, Tides conducted a campaign encouraging its donors to move funds from more static donor-advised fund accounts to Tides-led initiatives in one of the organization's grantmaking areas, spurring spending and grantmaking, leading to Tides providing approximately US$200 million in grants to promote civic engagement and combat voter suppression in 2024.

 Donations

 Organizations that began as projects of Tides include Campaign to Defend the Constitution, Higher Education Recruitment Consortium, People for the American Way, Pew Internet and American Life Project, Rockridge Institute, Social Venture Network, Urgent Action Fund, and V-Day.
 The Tides website lists 130 current grantees.
 As Tides is a public charity, it allows sponsors to donate money to different organizations—including for-profit as well as nonprofit entities—through donor-advised funds.
 Donor-advised funds are funds held in accounts by nonprofit organizations, like Tides, that then make grants to third-party entities on the donor's behalf.
-Organizations that have partnered with Tides to setup these funds include Girl Rising and the Humble Bundle.
+Organizations that have partnered with Tides to set up these funds include Girl Rising and the Humble Bundle.

-In 2000, Tides launched a program called "Bridging the Economic Divide."
+Tides launched a program called "Bridging the Economic Divide" in 2020.
 It focused on funding living wage campaigns and economic justice coalitions.
 Tides also launched the Tides Death Penalty Mobilization Fund, which supports the anti-death penalty movement.
 The Michigan Partnership to Prevent Gun Violence was founded with support from Tides.

-Tides has received at least $3.5 million from liberal financier and political activist George Soros.

-From 2003 to 2012, Tides gave around $4.4 million to media advocacy organization Media Matters for America.
-It has stated that it supports the Occupy Wall Street movement.
-The CEO of Tides, Melissa L. Bradley, stated in a blog post in October 2011 that the movement "represents the best of American ideals and ingenuity."
+The Open Society Foundations, funded by George Soros, contributed $25.8 million to Tides between 2020 and 2021, earmarking some of its donations for pro-Palestinian causes.
+The Rockefeller Brothers Fund contributed nearly $1 million to Tides in 2023, earmarking the majority of it for Palestine Legal and the Adalah Justice Project.
+The Ford Foundation is also a donor to the Tides Foundation.

+The Tides Foundation has funded Jewish Voice for Peace, the Council on American Islamic Relations, IfNotNow, Code Pink, Palestine Legal, the Adalah Justice Project, and the Westchester County Peace Action Committee, which supports National Students for Justice in Palestine and American Muslims for Palestine.
+These organizations have been involved in pro-Palestinian protests on college campuses in 2024 and 2025.